 1. Visit the Microsoft Download Center.
 Using the Search Box on top, download a tool called SubInACL.

-2. Select the default installation directory during the installation wizard.
+2. Select the default installation directory during the setup wizard.
 For example:

 32 Bit Windows: